retailxai/retailxai-site/announcement_post.md

 ## What is RetailXAI?

-RetailXAI is a Python CLI pipeline that ingests YouTube videos, earnings calls, and podcasts to produce publication-ready articles for Substack, LinkedIn, and X. Built with enterprise reliability and modern AI architecture, RetailXAI enables publishers to scale content production while maintaining quality.
+RetailXAI is an AI-powered content intelligence platform that transforms video content into professional articles.
+The system includes a production-grade pipeline (Precipice-2) that ingests YouTube videos, earnings calls, and podcasts to produce publication-ready articles for Substack, LinkedIn, and X. Built with enterprise reliability and modern AI architecture, RetailXAI enables publishers to scale content production while maintaining quality.

 ## Key Features